outreachy/website/docs/privacy-policy.md

 * (optional) your blog URL and RSS feed URL;
 * (optional) your Twitter user profile URL;

-Only Outreachy organizers will have access to the following private personal data for applicants who have filled out an initial application:
+Only Outreachy organizers and designated applicant reviewers will have access to the following private personal data for applicants who have filled out an initial application:

+* the date you submitted your application;
+* your IP address;
 * your legal name to use in intern contracts or payments;
 * your pronouns, if you choose not to share your pronouns with mentors and coordinators;
 * information that determines whether the Software Freedom Conservancy is allowed to pay you as a contractor under U.S. non-profit laws: